DataDog/documentation/content/en/account_management/billing/aws.md

 Datadog bills for AWS hosts running the Datadog Agent and all EC2 instances picked up by the Datadog-AWS integration. **You are not billed twice** if you are running the Agent on an EC2 instance picked up by the AWS integration.

-Other AWS resources (ELB, EBS, RDS, Dynamo, etc.) are not part of monthly billing and configuration exclusions do not apply.
+Other AWS resources (ELB, RDS, Dynamo, etc.) are not part of monthly billing and configuration exclusions do not apply.

 ## AWS resource exclusion